Annual – April Fool’s Day

 1853 – Toronto Locomotive Works completed the Toronto, the first locomotive built in Canada.

-1856 – Governor Douglas announced that gold had been discovered in British Columbia.
+1856 – Governor Douglas announced that gold was discovered in British Columbia.

 1874 – Louis Riel was expelled from the House of Commons by a vote of 123 to 68.

-1874 – The Guelph Agriculture College and Experimental Farm was opened.
+1874 – The Guelph Agriculture College and Experimental Farm were opened.

 1903 – Canada raised the tariff on imports from Germany in retaliation for a similar move by Germany.

 1956 – The first step toward self-government for the town of Deep River was taken with the establishment of the improvement District of Deep River by the Ontario Municipal Board.

 1610 – Henry Hudson sailed from London to discover Hudson Strait.

 1760 – Brigadier de Lévis left Montreal to try to recapture Quebec.

 1790 – The export of wheat, oats, flour and meal was prohibited, in an effort to reduce high prices.

 1840 – Benjamin Lett blew up Brock’s Monument at Niagara Falls.